 After already having installed multiple MERUS rings on a number of Boskalis vessels, three other Trailing Suction Hopper Dredgers have recently also opted for this environmental friendly solution.
-Boskalis, a leading global dredging and offshore contractor and maritime services provider, equipped the Queen of the Netherlands, the Fairway and the Prins der Nederlanden with several MERUS rings.
+Boskalis, a leading global dredging and offshore contractor and maritime services provider, equipped the Queen of the Netherlands, the Fairway, the Prins der Nederlanden and recently also the Medway and Beachway with several MERUS rings.
 These ships are now provided with a system which helps in the prevention of lime scale, corrosion and biological problems in the water lines and water bearing systems.

 Why opt for a MERUS ring?